 Who benefits most from this approach

 DMCs targeting international tour operators are the clearest use case.
-Your partners — the tour operators who will send you travellers — are on LinkedIn, often with updated profiles and active feeds.
+Your partners, the tour operators who will send you travellers, are on LinkedIn, often with updated profiles and active feeds.
 Reaching out directly on LinkedIn cuts through the noise of trade show calendars and email inboxes.
+See how El Tawfik Tours, an Egyptian DMC, generated 170 qualified leads and $120,000 in revenue through our outreach.

 Hotels looking for tour operator distribution benefit too.
 Group booking negotiations often start with a LinkedIn message from the right contact at the right tour operator.
-You can find more on how we work with hotels at the UniCamel hotels page and with DMCs at the destination management companies page.
+See how Alaya Panama built tour operator partnerships in their case study.

 Real results

 The Colombia Trip used LinkedIn and email outreach combined to connect with more than 80 interested tour operators.
 That campaign started with a targeted list built using filters exactly like the ones described here.
-Full details are on the UniCamel case studies page.
+Read The Colombia Trip’s full story.

 Frequently asked questions